How to uncover common point of purchase

 Once your bank identifies a CPP, it can take action to mitigate future fraud.
 In addition to alerting the merchant, your bank can choose how to handle compromised card numbers.
 Since it’s costly to reissue cards, you could choose only to reissue those cards with high credit lines.
 Or you could flag compromised cards so they’ll have higher risk indicators when used in certain situations.

 CPP adds a new dimension to fraud analytics that is somewhat at odds with the conventional cardholder-centric view.
-Banks that want to stay ahead of CPP and contain costs will want to implement these more advanced anti-fraud techniques.
+Banks that want to stay ahead of CPP and contain costs will want to implement these more advanced fraud prevention techniques.